SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 This unexpected behavior was noted and reported as a critical bug.

+*For version 1.1*
+A number of bugs were fixed from v1.1 but new bugs were introduced.
+- Total Number of Bugs found: 6

+For example:
+- The System shows "Unknown error before the amount selected is dispensed from the system and the n displays the balance
+- The balance shows current balance + the amount deposited, but short of $0.10

+Some issues were critical while some had a low impact on the system but it is important to reduce the number of abnomalities the system has as much as we can even if not system is 100% bug free

 # How the pair testing was managed and teamwork/effort was divided